 Choice of retreats

-StoneWater Zen Sangha provides a choice of retreats most months through the year, each with its own distinctive flavour: Lake District retreats are held at Keizan Sensei's home and provide an intimate rural setting for up to 10 people.
-(There is a lovely poetic account of a Lake District Retreat by Ron Bell in StoneWater Notes.)
+StoneWater Zen Sangha provides a choice of retreats most months through the year, each with its own distinctive flavour: Lake District retreats are held at Keizan Sensei’s home and provide an intimate rural setting for up to ten people.
 The twice yearly Crosby retreats, just outside Liverpool, for up to 50 people attract people from across the UK and Europe.
 And we are now experimenting with urban retreats at our Liverpool Dojo.

 Because of their location and setting, or because of practical barriers such as stairs, the Lake District and Liverpool zendos are not accessible for people with mobility impairments.
 The Crosby venue however is wheelchair friendly.